saracoth/newdark-mods/README.md

 ## Licensing

 This project is provided under a permissive MIT license, to encourage modification, reuse, and free distribution of these files.
 You're welcome to repurpose parts of these files for your own work, subject to the minimal requirements of the MIT license itself.
-You needn't ask for permission to do so.
+You needn't ask for permission to do so, nor wait for a response if you do ask.